Batkixni/Bax-Portfolio/README.md

 In the project's root `works/` directory, create the corresponding folder (e.g., `works/uiux/`) and place your `.md` files inside.

 -----

-## 📝 Add New Portfolio Work

-1. Create a new `.md` file in the `works/motion/` or `works/graphic/` directory.

-2. Use the following format:
-    ```markdown
-    ---
-    title: "Project Title"
-    description: "Project Description"
-    image: "/src/images/work-cover.jpg"
-    date: "2024"
-    tags: ["tag1", "tag2"]
-    category: "motion-design"
-    ---

-    # Project Content

-    Write the detailed description of the project here...
-    ```

----
 ## 💻 Development Commands

 ```bash